Dispute Resolution Service

 Uniform Domain Name Dispute Resolution Policy (UDRP)

-The Uniform Domain Name Dispute Resolution Policy (UDRP), which is incorporated into your contract with your registrar.
+Your contract with your registrar incorporates the Uniform Domain Name Dispute Resolution Policy (UDRP).
 If a complaint is successful, the complainant may have the domain name cancelled or transferred into their name.

 Uniform Rapid Suspension System (URS)

 The Uniform Rapid Suspension System (URS).
-This is very similar to the UDRP, but is intended to bring about a much quicker resolution.
+This resembles the UDRP but aims to resolve cases much more quickly.
 Successful complainants will only be able to suspend a domain name.

 Dispute Resolution Service Reports